oxc-project/javascript-parser-in-rust/blog/ecma-spec.md

 Distinguish between an identifier reference and binding identifier.

-### Expressions

-Pratt parsing.

-### Parenthesized Expression

-Meaningless expect this one litter corner ... https://github.com/estree/estree/issues/194

 ### Cover Grammar

-Cover grammar will be your first painful experience while understanding JavaScript from a parser point of view.
+Cover grammar is going to be our most painful experience while understanding JavaScript from the parser point of view.
-Read the [intro V8 blog post](https://v8.dev/blog/understanding-ecmascript-part-4) on this topic first, and I'll cover this in [this tutorial](/blog/grammar).
+Read the [V8 blog post](https://v8.dev/blog/understanding-ecmascript-part-4) on this topic first, and I'll cover this in the [grammar tutorial](./blog/grammar).

-### Restricted Productions

-Parse `/` and templates.

-### Arrow functions
+## Annex B